ricardojmendez/UnitySteerExamples/SampleList.md

 ## Playing Tag

 A group of boids will flock around until one of them is designated at a prey.
 When that happens, said boid will stop flocking and will start evading the others using SteerForEvasion, and adding some randomness via SteerForWander.
-The rest of the behaviours will gradually turn into predators by activating their own pursuit behaviour.
+The rest of the behaviors will gradually turn into predators by activating their own pursuit behavior.

 Whichever predator captures the prey will grow slightly fatter and slower.